jabalsad/semversort/README.md

 # semversort

-Sort a list of semver tags in the format `vX.Y.Z`.
+Sort a list of semver tags in the format `vX.Y.Z` (the leading `v` is optional).
 Useful for situations where lexicographic sorting is incorrect due to the absence of leading zeroes.

 # prerequisites